onecrayon/api.ashes.live/README.md

 This project is configured to use `isort` and `black` for import and code formatting, respectively.
-You can trigger formatting across the full project using `make format`, or you can also set up automatic formatting on a per-file basis within PyCharm (please note I haven't tested this on Windows, which might run into trouble due to different path formatting between Windows and WSL):
+You can trigger formatting across the full project using `make format`, or you can also set up automatic formatting on a per-file basis within PyCharm:

 1. Open PyCharm's Settings (on Windows) or Preferences (on macOS)
 2. Under Tools -> File Watchers, click the "+" button and choose the "custom" template